mleblan67/Bipedal_robot/README.md

 # BEARR the Bipedal robot
 BEARR The Bipedal Electronic Autonomous Radical Robot.
 Fully self walking robot built by Max Leblang and Elijah Tolten.
-Below is video of the our robot walking!
+Below is GIF of the our robot walking!

 <img src="walk.gif" alt="walk" width="300">